-The city has multiple museums and a tribute to Turkey’s modern founder, which makes it a popular destination for historically interested tourists.
+The city has multiple museums and a tribute to Turkey’s modern founder, making it a popular destination for historically interested tourists.
 Along with a thriving street scene, you won’t get bored in this bustling capital.

 Culture and Language

-Turkey is an ancient country and it has some of our oldest regions that have been permanently settled for thousands of years.
+Turkey is an ancient country, and it has some of our oldest regions that have been permanently settled for thousands of years.
 With the original Turkic people settling the area, the Göbekli Temple is dated back to 10,000 BC.
-It is one of our oldest discovered man-made religious structures, but certainly not the last as many other empires came to rule over Turkey.
+It is one of our oldest discovered man-made religious structures, though certainly not the last as many other empires came to rule over Turkey.

-However, in many tourists’ areas, English is also spoken.
-In fact, English is the main language for tourism and many Turks in the industry or hospitality business will also speak English.
-But with a variety of foreign tourists, you could hear other European or Asian languages in the streets too.
+However, in many tourist areas, English is also spoken.
+In fact, English is the main language for tourism, and many Turks in the industry or hospitality business will also speak English.
+With a variety of foreign tourists, you could hear other European or Asian languages in the streets too.

 Other requirements to enter Turkey include having a passport that is valid for at least 6 months past your date of departure from the country and have one blank page ready for a stamp.
 There are no currency or vaccination restrictions for the country.

-If you are into the nightlife and want to explore the bars, you will also have to add drinks into your budget.
+If you are into the nightlife and want to explore the bars, you will also have to add drinks to your budget.
 Alcohol tends to be very expensive in Turkey because it is traditionally shunned by their religion.
-But for tourism, alcohol is sold at a steep price.
-You should also keep in mind that drinking in bars or tourist areas, will be much more expensive than purchasing bottles at the grocery store.
+For tourism, alcohol is sold at a steep price.
+You should also keep in mind that drinking in bars or tourist areas will be much more expensive than purchasing bottles at the grocery store.

-Overall, the average daily expense for a budget conscious traveler tends to be about $50 US dollars per day for accommodation and food.
-Drinks can make your budget more expensive, as the same with the level of accommodation you choose.
+Overall, the average daily expense for a budget-conscious traveler tends to be about $50 US dollars per day for accommodation and food.
+Drinks can make your budget more expensive, as the same as the level of accommodation you choose.
 A more moderate budget would be about $100 US dollars per day, or you can spend more and have a luxury vacation.

 How to Get Around